WLJW-FM

-WLJW-FM is a radio station licensed to Fife Lake, Michigan, broadcasting on 95.9 MHz FM.
+WLJW-FM is a radio station licensed to Fife Lake, Michigan, broadcasting on 95.9 FM.
 WLJW-FM airs a Contemporary Christian music format and is owned by Northern Christian Radio.
 The station began broadcasting in 2014, airing a Christian CHR format branded "95.9 Fuel FM".

 Simulcast

-In 2020, Good News Media purchased 105.5 WSRJ in Honor, Michigan for $205,000, and WLJW-FM's programming began to be simulcast on the station.
+In 2020, Good News Media purchased WSRJ in Honor, Michigan for $205,000, and WLJW-FM's programming began to be simulcast on the station.